fraune/CreateEncryptedImage/README.md

 | 4.
 Confirm installation, by right clicking a folder, and checking that Quick Actions now contains the workflow | <img width="538" alt="Confirm quick action enabled" src="https://github.com/fraune/CreateEncryptedImage/assets/52302810/27572c24-e352-4e08-b468-d0e1686d83d9"> |
 | 5.
 A Terminal window will prompt for `sudo`, which is your Mac admin's password.
 It is required to run the command.<br><br>6.
 You will be prompted for a password to encrypt the folder with.
 This is distinct from the `sudo` password, and will be required to decrypt the DMG. | <img width="711" alt="Encrypting a folder" src="https://github.com/fraune/CreateEncryptedImage/assets/52302810/acc6622e-0f20-4dc2-8cd5-17fdc0a4f42f"> |
 | 7.
 You should see a new file appear at the same location as the folder you encrypted.
 Double-click it, then enter your password to decrypt it. | <img width="600" alt="Decrypt the image" src="https://github.com/fraune/CreateEncryptedImage/assets/52302810/2de7843d-31b1-4796-a377-51556b590c48"> |

+## Uninstallation

+The workflow installs under `~/Library/Services`.
+Just delete `Create Encrypted Image.workflow` from there and it's all gone!

 ## Easier sudo